Mrz-creator/hassio-ihost-addon-z/hassio-ihost-silabs-multiprotocol/DOCS.md

       ```

-4. After completing the configuration,click "SAVE" button.
+4. click "SAVE" button.
-5. start the Zigbee2MQTT add-on.
+5. After completing the configuration,start the Zigbee2MQTT add-on.
+Wait for about two minutes,

-Wait for about two minutes, then you can click to enter the Web UI Console to add and manage devices.
+ then you can click to enter the Web UI Console to add and manage devices.

 ![](https://raw.githubusercontent.com/Mrz-creator/hassio-ihost-addon-z/master/hassio-ihost-silabs-multiprotocol/images/description-picture_4.png)